earthly/website/blog/_posts/2022-05-03-the-opinionated-way-in-which-we-interview-engineers.md

     In this article, the author shares their opinionated approach to interviewing engineers.
 They discuss the importance of problem-solving skills, the need for a "spark" in candidates, and the significance of culture fit.
 The article also provides insights into their specific interviewing process and offers tips for improving your own.
 last_modified_at: 2023-07-19
 ---
-**In this article, we'll delve into the subtleties of engineering interviews.
-If you're part of the technical interview process, Earthly can refine your CI/CD pipeline.
-It ensures that candidates' code submissions are built consistently and efficiently.
-[Discover how Earthly simplifies this](/).**
+**This article explains the intricacies of engineering interviews.
+Earthly ensures consistent and efficient builds of candidates' code submissions in your CI/CD pipeline.
+[Check it out](/).**

 Interviewing engineers is an impossible task.
 You have to use a few hours to figure out if a person will be a good employee for several years to come.
 No process will ever be perfect and the various approaches out there each come with their pros and cons.